Ethinyl estradiol/norethindrone acetate (By mouth)

 Blisovi 24 Fe, Blisovi Fe 1.5/30, Blisovi Fe 1/20, Estrostep Fe, Femhrt, Femhrt 1/5, Fyavolv, Gildess 1.5/30, Gildess 1/20, Gildess FE 1.5/30, Gildess FE 1/20, Jevantique Lo, Jinteli, Junel 1.5/30, Junel 1/20There may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to ethinyl estradiol or norethindrone, or if you are pregnant or have unusual vaginal bleeding.
-Do not use it if you have liver disease, migraine headaches, breast cancer, or problems with blood clots.
-Do not use it if you have high blood pressure, certain heart problems, or diabetes with kidney, eye, nerve, or blood vessel damage.
+Do not use it if you have liver disease (including liver cancer), migraine headaches, breast cancer, or problems with blood clots.
+Do not use it if you have high blood pressure, certain heart problems, diabetes with kidney, eye, nerve, or blood vessel damage, or if you ever had jaundice (yellow skin or eyes) caused by pregnancy or birth control pills.

 How to Use This Medicine: